 We simulated fifty instances with $n=10,000$ over a range of dimensions from two to one hundred.
 The data were either generated from a standard Gaussian measure or contaminated standard Gaussian measure.
 In the contaminated model, 25\% of the observations had mean $(5,\ldots,5)$.
 The privacy parameter $\epsilon$ and the smoothing parameter $s$ were both fixed at 10 and $\pi=\cN(0,25dI)$.

-Figure \ref{fig:dimension} shows the empirical root mean squared error (ERMSE) for the different location estimates as the dimension increases.
+Figure \ref{fig:dimension} shows the empirical root mean squared error (ERMSE) for the different location estimators as the dimension increases.
 Notice that the private median ERMSE grows at a similar rate as that of the non-private ERMSE.
-The mean estimates perform very well in the uncontaminated setting, but poorly in the contaminated setting.
-The median estimates do not perform as well as the mean estimates in the standard Gaussian setting, but do not become corrupted in the contaminated setting.
+The mean estimators perform very well in the uncontaminated setting, but poorly in the contaminated setting.
+The median estimators do not perform as well as the mean estimators in the standard Gaussian setting, but do not become corrupted in the contaminated setting.
 This demonstrates the usual trade-off between accuracy and robustness between the mean and the median.